aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to XLSM or Online App" h2="Export DOTX to XLSM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTX file format is a Microsoft Office Open XML document template used to create documents such as letters, reports, and resumes.
+It is used to store text, images, and other data in a structured format.
+However, the XLSM file format is a Microsoft Excel Open XML macro-enabled workbook file used to store data in a tabular format.
+It is used to store data in worksheets, charts, and macros.
+Therefore, it is necessary to convert DOTX to XLSM in order to use the data stored in DOTX files in Microsoft Excel.

+<h2>How Aspose.Total helps for dotx to xlsm conversion</h2>

- You can include DOTX to XLSM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTX to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate, and convert documents, spreadsheets, and presentations.
+It includes Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTX to XLSM.
+Aspose.Words for C++ is a feature-rich, powerful, and easy-to-use document manipulation and conversion API that enables developers to export DOTX to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to XLSM.
+Both APIs are available in the Aspose.Total for C++ package, which makes it easy to convert DOTX to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}